Uber lays off 3,700 as virus upends sharing economy

 NEW YORK (AP) — In a world where the coronavirus pandemic has turned social distancing into a new way of life, companies whose business models bank on people’s willingness to share their personal space are now struggling.

 Uber said Wednesday it’s cutting 3,700 full-time workers, or about 14% of its workforce, as people fearful of infection either stay indoors or try to limit contact with others to minimize risk when they do venture out.
-Rival Lyft and home-sharing service Airbnb have also announced cuts because of falling usage.
+Its main rival Lyft as well as home-sharing service Airbnb have likewise announced cuts because of falling usage.

+“Consumers are going to be more worried about getting into Ubers and Lyfts than into taxis, and they’re going to be more worried about going to who-knows-who’s house or apartment under Airbnb than they will be about going to a Hilton or Holiday Inn,” said Erik Gordon, a professor at the University of Michigan Ross School of Business.
+“If you look at lodging, if you look at rides, the sharing platforms face a bigger customer confidence hurdle than the traditional players, probably for the first time in years.”

+Ride-hailing companies were already struggling to demonstrate a path to profitability well before the pandemic began.
+And no one knows whether the companies that rely on sharing backseats and living rooms will survive after the pandemic is over.

+“We cannot predict the trajectory or timing of the eventual recovery, but it’s clear that macro trends will continue to negatively impact our business,” said Logan Green, co-founder and CEO of Lyft, in a conference call with investors Wednesday.

-The layoffs and related costs like severance will cost about $20 million for Uber, which had already imposed a hiring freeze.
-The San Francisco-based company has offered up to 14 days of financial assistance to drivers and delivery workers who were diagnosed with the COVID-19 disease, or placed in quarantine.
+Uber’s layoffs and related costs like severance will cost about $20 million for the San Francisco-based company, which had already imposed a hiring freeze.
+Uber has offered up to 14 days of financial assistance to drivers and delivery workers who were diagnosed with the COVID-19 disease, or placed in quarantine.

 Those ride-hailing drivers still on the road are trying to avoid infection and patch together enough fares to put dinner on the table even as ridership plummets.